vinicio-silva/vinicio-silva/README.md

 ### About Me

 Computer Science graduate from the **Federal University of Uberlândia (UFU)** with solid experience in **Full Stack development**.
-I specialize in building responsive web applications and high-performance mobile solutions.
+I specialize in building responsive web applications and high-performance solutions.

 - 💼 **Current Role:** Full Stack Software Developer at EdgeUno.
 - 💻 **Environments:** Proficient in macOS and Linux development workflows.